phofl/phofl.github.io/content/posts/pandas_20_features.md

 A long-standing issue in pandas was that timestamps were always represented in nanosecond resolution.
 As a consequence, there was no way of representing dates before the 1st of January 1970 or after the 11th of April 2264.
-This caused pains in the research community when analysing timeseries data that spanned over millennia and more.
+This caused pains in the research community when analyzing timeseries data that spanned over millennia and more.

 The 2.0 release introduces support for other resolutions, e.g. support for second, millisecond